MartaGDC/Queering-the-map/README.md

     - South Asia
     - Sub-Saharan Africa
 - Political context:
-    - Political stability and absence of violence/terrorism:
+    - Political stability and absence of violence/terrorism[4]:
         - Measured as Percentile Rank
-    - Rule of Law:
+    - Rule of Law[5]:
         - Measured as Percentile Rank
-    - Proportion of seats held by women in national parliaments (%)
+    - Proportion of seats held by women in national parliaments (%)[6]
-    - Voice and Accountability:
+    - Voice and Accountability[7]:
         - Measured as Percentile Rank
 - Economic context:
     - Income group: